Ar-Raniry State Islamic University: Faculty of Science and Technology (Fakultas Sains dan Teknologi, FST)

 This faculty is responsible for developing natural sciences and technology imbued with Islamic values.
 Until 2018, it has five bachelor study programs: Chemistry (Kimia), Biology (Biologi), Environmental Engineering (Teknik Lingkungan), Architecture (Arsitektur) and Information Engineering (Teknologi Informasi).

 Faculty of Social and Political Science (Fakultas Ilmu Sosial dan Ilmu Politik, FISIP)

-This is the newest faculty and responsible for developing the study of international relations, political sciences and sociology.
+This faculty develops the study of international relations, political sciences and sociology.
 It has three departments: Political Sciences (Ilmu Politik), Sociology (Sosiologi), and International Relations (Hubungan Internasional).
-Three of them were accredited by the Ministry of National Education in early 2012.
-Political Sciences and International Relations were accredited A, and Sociology B. Graduates of the departments have been working at ministries, national medias, NGOs, research centres, banking, and other important national and international companies.

 Post Graduate School

-The university is conducting graduate degrees at master and doctorate levels, including the program of "doctor by research".
-These programs have the common objective of graduating scholars who are open-minded and responsive to advances in science and technology and capable of developing religious education and conducting researches in religious sciences.
+The university offers graduate degrees at master and doctorate levels, including the program of "doctor by research".